 Methodology

-How The Civic Fox tracks sources, separates facts from interpretation, handles tips, and protects editorial independence.
+How The Civic Fox uses public sources, separates facts from interpretation, handles tips, and protects editorial independence.

-The Civic Fox is built around a simple discipline: public understanding should begin with the trail.
-That means source material, public records, official documents, meeting materials, public notices, statutes, policies, and other verifiable civic sources whenever possible.
+The Civic Fox is built around a simple discipline: public understanding should begin with verifiable source material whenever possible.
+That means public records, official documents, meeting materials, public notices, statutes, policies, budgets, ordinances, resolutions, and other civic sources.

 1. Source first

 The Civic Fox prefers primary sources over secondhand claims.
-A news story, social media post, campaign statement, or public rumor may point toward an issue, but it does not replace the underlying document trail.
+A news story, public comment, campaign statement, or tip may point toward an issue, but it does not replace the underlying public record.

 2. Public documents before commentary